annettastogniew/pyramid-solitaire/README.md

 are used by a single controller and a single textual view.

 Users can run the program through the main class, PyramidSolitaire, by giving command-line arguments to remove cards or quit the game.
+The user can also specify the desired number of rows and draw cards before giving gameplay commands.
 The format of command-line arguments are described in the comments of the controller class.

 ## Technologies